Norwegian campaign: Norwegian and Allied

 The Norwegian Armed Forces fielded around 55,000 combatants involved in the fighting, including 19,000 soldiers, mainly in six infantry divisions.
 The Norwegian Army had around 60,000 trained soldiers, with 3,750 troops per regiment.
-However by the Germans' speed and surprise, only 52,000 ever saw combat.
+However, due to the Germans' speed and surprise, only 52,000 ever saw combat.
 The Allied expeditionary force numbered around 38,000 men.

 German invasion

 Fleet movements

 The German invasion began on 3 April 1940, when covert supply vessels began to head out in advance of the main force.
-The Allies initiated their plans on the following day, with 16 Allied submarines ordered to the Skagerrak and Kattegat to serve as a screen and give advance warning of a German response to Operation Wilfred, which was launched the following day when Admiral William Whitworth in HMS Renown set out from Scapa Flow for the Vestfjorden with twelve destroyers.
+The Allies initiated their plans on the following day, with 16 Allied submarines ordered to the Skagerrak and Kattegat to serve as a screen and give advance warning of a German response to Operation Wilfred, which was launched the following day when Rear-Admiral William Whitworth, Rear-Admiral Commanding, Battlecruiser Squadron, in HMS Renown set out from Scapa Flow for the Vestfjorden with twelve destroyers.

 On 7 April, bad weather began to develop in the region, blanketing the area with thick fog and causing rough seas, making travel difficult.
 Renown's force was soon caught in a heavy snowstorm, and HMS Glowworm, one of the destroyer escorts, had to drop out of formation to search for a man swept overboard.
 The weather aided the Germans, providing a screen for their forces, and in the early morning they sent out Gruppe 1 and Gruppe 2, which had the longest distance to travel.

 Although the weather did make reconnaissance difficult, the two German groups were discovered 170 km south of the Naze (the southernmost part of Norway) slightly after 08:00 by Royal Air Force (RAF) patrols and reported as one cruiser and six destroyers.
 A trailing squad of bombers sent out to attack the German ships found them 125 km farther north than they had been before.
 No damage was inflicted by the attack, but the German group's strength was reassessed as being one battlecruiser, two cruisers and ten destroyers.
 Because of a strict enforcement of radio silence, the bombers were not able to report this until 17:30.